Critters Attack!

 Critters Attack! is a 2019 horror comedy film.
-It is a reboot of the 1986 film Critters, and the fifth entry in the Critters film franchise.
+It is a reboot of the 1986 film Critters, and the fifth entry in the Critters franchise.
 Although returning actress Dee Wallace was assumed to be portraying a new heroine distinct from her Helen Brown character, Wallace herself confirmed that she was reprising the original role, with a name change to "Aunt Dee" due to potential legal issues.

 Plot

-While babysitting two teenagers, college student Drea discovers that the alien Crites have landed in the nearby forest.
-They soon receive help from the mysterious Aunt Dee, who might have a history with the hungry intergalactic beasts.
-And more the teenagers meet a white alien Crite named Bianca.
+While babysitting two teenagers, college student Drea discovers that the alien Crites have landed in a nearby forest.
+They soon receive assistance from the mysterious Aunt Dee, who may have a history with the hungry intergalactic beasts.
+The teenagers also encounter a white alien Crite named Bianca.